walker-di/vibe-coding/product-manager/README.md

 - ✅ Personnel firing with proper cleanup
 - ✅ Financial integration and validation
 - ✅ Context menu integration
+- ✅ Course system with 15+ predefined courses
+- ✅ Course modal with category filtering
+- ✅ Compound drag-and-drop for personnel enrollment
+- ✅ Automatic course progression and completion
+- ✅ Skill enhancement and efficiency boosts

 **In Progress:**
 - 🔄 Task creation and assignment system